mattruddy/store-ui/README.md

 1. npm install
 2. docker-compose up -d (to start the backend hosted on http://localhost:8080)
 3. ionic serve
+4. go to /src/data/env.ts and ensure "API_URL" points to localhost:8080

 ## Good to knows